How to Fix Error 0x8007232B in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Alternative DNS: 8.8.4.4

-(these are public DNS servers from Google, running fast and stable)
+(these are Google's public DNS servers, which are fast and reliable)

 Run the activation troubleshooting tool